jmd-dk/concept/concept/docs/tutorial/installation.rst

 Effortless installation
 -----------------------
+If this is your first time trying out CO\ *N*\ CEPT, it is advised to do the installation on your local machine, not on a remote cluster.

 .. note::
-   Don't bother trying this on anything but a Linux system
+   Don't bother attempting the installation on anything but a Linux system

 To install the newest version of CO\ *N*\ CEPT along with all of its dependencies, open a terminal and invoke